 Untangling the Evolution of a Balanced Lethal System

-Ben Wielstra, Marie Skłodowska-Curie Postdoctoral Fellow, will start his own lab at the Institute of Biology Leiden to untangle the evolution of balanced lethal systems.
-Wielstra is one of five researchers at Leiden University who has been awarded an ERC Starting Grant in the 2018 round by the European Research Council.
+Ben Wielstra strives to unravel the evolution of balanced lethal systems.
+On 1 February he started his own lab at the Institute of Biology Leiden.
+Wielstra is one of five researchers at Leiden University who has been awarded an ERC Starting Grant in 2018 by the European Research Council.
 ERC Starting Grants are awarded to early career scientists showing great promise.
+Wielstra received an amount of 1.5 million euros.

 Balanced lethal system